fbpx

 I suggest tracking your food intake and symptoms whilst in the restrictive phase, and the reintroduction phase.

-Track your IBS symptoms through the FODMAP diet
+Track your IBS symptoms through the low FODMAP diet

-It’s important to monitor how you feel whilst undertaking the low FODMAP diet.
-Think about more than just your digestion, e.g.
+It’s important to monitor how you feel whilst undertaking the restriction phase.
+Think about more than just your digestion, for example:

 • Bloating – when do you bloat, how does it feel?

-• Bowel movements – are there more or less, how well formed are they
+• Bowel movements – are there more or less trips to the toilet, how well formed are your stools?

 • Excess gas – is there a change in amount or odour?